mmichilot/AD9833-Library/README.md

 frequency(uint32_t freq) - Sets the frequency.
 By default it will write to the FREQ0 register, but a second argument can be passed to specify which frequency register to write to.

-phase() - Sets the phase.
+phase(uint32_t phase) - Sets the phase.
 By default it will write to the PHASE0 register, but a second argument can be passed to specify which phase register to write to.

 # In-progress
 switchFreq() - switches the frequency register